liuggio/StatsDClientBundle/Resources/doc/installation.md

 If the information from Monolog is not enough for you, you can use the Collectors that collect the information and then send the data to the StatsD Server.

-# TODO

-1. Tests cover just 40%, do more tests: on Compiler/Listener

-    Planned for: end of July

-2. Better stats for existing collector

-3. More StatsCollectors+test

-4. Spit the StatsDService into a library decoupled with bundles

-5. Integrated logging for debugging

-5. Better examples and explanations
-Some Collectors are in the StatsCollector folder, but you can build your own personal collectors.
-The collectors are mostly based on the Symfony2 Profilers.

 ``` yaml